axians/greenedge.docs/README.md

-# greenedge.docs
-Training material and labs for GreenEdge

 # Introduction to [GreenEdge](https://greenedge.axiansiot.com/)
 > This training course will help you discover how the greenEdge works and how you use it to keep track of your carbon footprint.